-Department (DESE) Attendance and Dropout Reporting Guidance This document is intended to answer questions district staff may have in reporting student attendance and dropout data to the Department.
+Department (DESE) Attendance and Dropout Reporting Guidance This document has been updated as of November 2021.
+The document is intended to answer questions district staff may have in reporting student attendance and dropout data to the Department.
 The guidelines apply to public school students, including students with disabilities who are placed by the district in public or private special education schools, and students in DYS facilities.

-With the passage of the federal Every Student Succeeds Act (ESSA), Congress has maintained the focus on advancing equity and excellence for all students, particularly disadvantaged and high need students.
+The federal Every Student Succeeds Act (ESSA), maintains a focus on advancing equity and excellence for all students, particularly disadvantaged and high need students.
 Guided by ESSA, in Massachusetts the current accountability system identifies how a district or school is doing through the following measures:

 A primary focus of the Massachusetts ESSA plan is to strengthen the quality and breadth of the instructional program all students experience in every school in the Commonwealth to ensure students graduate prepared for the rigors of post-secondary education, training and work.
 However, to benefit from this effort students must be present and engaged in learning.

 Massachusetts defines Chronically Absent as missing at least 10% of days enrolled (e.g., 18 days absent if enrolled for 180) regardless of whether the absences are considered excused, unexcused and/or for disciplinary reasons.
 Being chronically absent can have a significant impact on a student's ability to read at grade level, perform academically, and graduate on time.

 In the chart below you will see a three year comparison of statewide Chronic Absenteeism.
 In March 2020 Covid-19 caused all schools to be closed for in-person learning; therefore, the data was reported only through March.
 During school year 2020-2021 schools were operating in both remote and hybrid formats.